metacpan/metacpan-cpan-extracted/distros/O/OpenSearch/README.md

 - async

     A boolean value indicating whether to use asynchronous requests when connecting to the OpenSearch server.
-    This will return a [Mojo::Promise](https://metacpan.org/pod/Mojo%3A%3APromise) object instead of the actual response.
+    When set to true, all requests will return a [Mojo::Promise](https://metacpan.org/pod/Mojo%3A%3APromise) object that will (eventually) resolve to an [OpenSearch::Response](https://metacpan.org/pod/OpenSearch%3A%3AResponse) object.
+If it is set to false, all requests will return an [OpenSearch::Response](https://metacpan.org/pod/OpenSearch%3A%3AResponse) object.

 - max\_connections